yuuuuki15/Inception-of-Things/docs/vm_setup.md

 2. Run VirtualBox.
 Create a new virtual machine using the **Ubuntu ISO**.

 3. Create the user profile and define the virtual machine's resources.
-Once done, start it, install Ubuntu, and re-start the virtual machine.
+Once done, start it, install Ubuntu, and restart the virtual machine.

 4. Update the package index and upgrade installed packages: